 TQ FOUNDATION SCHOLARSHIP AIMS TO KICKSTART MOTORSPORT CAREERS

 Scott Dixon, Shane van Gisbergen, Scott McLaughlin and Liam Lawson are just the latest in a long line of New Zealand drivers to make their mark on the world stage.
-A new scholarship from Hampton Downs NZ Racing Academy in association with the Tony Quinn Foundation will offer two young drivers the opportunity to follow in the footsteps (or tyre treads) of their motorsport heroes.
+A scholarship from Hampton Downs NZ Racing Academy in association with the Tony Quinn Foundation will offer one young driver the opportunity to follow in the footsteps (or tyre treads) of their motorsport heroes.

-The Tony Quinn Foundation is a new initiative driven by Tony Quinn, the owner of Hampton Downs and Highlands with the goal of supporting young Kiwi kids with the talent and determination to make it on the world stage.
+The Tony Quinn Foundation is a new initiative driven by Tony Quinn, the owner of Hampton Downs, Highlands, and Taupo Motorsport Parks, with the goal of supporting young Kiwi kids with the talent and determination to make it on the world stage.
 The foundation boasts a wealth of well-connected motorsport industry players including Tony Quinn, Steve Horne, Greg Murphy, John Gordon, and Josie Spillane.

-The first cab off the rank for the foundation is the 2021 ‘TQ FOUNDATION Shootout’ at Hampton Downs at the end of the year.
-New Zealand drivers who take part in any of the Hampton Downs NZ Racing Academy programmes in 2021 and have shown they’ve got what it takes to be competitive in a race car, will be eligible for selection.
-A total of six drivers will be invited to take part in the shootout based on their performances on the track during the academy programme.
+The next cab off the rank for the foundation is the 2022 ‘TQ FOUNDATION Shootout’ at Hampton Downs at the end of the year.
+New Zealand drivers who take part in any of the Hampton Downs NZ Racing Academy programmes in 2022 and have shown they’ve got what it takes to be competitive in a race car, will be eligible for selection.
+A total of three drivers will be invited to take part in the shootout based on their performances on the track during the academy programme.

 As part of the ‘TQ FOUNDATION Shootout’, the drivers will be put through their paces on the national circuit in a series of timed and head-to-head challenges.
 The judging panel of Greg Murphy, Steve Horne, Tony Quinn and Daniel Gaunt will also be looking for drivers with that X-Factor.
 That includes the ability to work with sponsors, cope with the demands from media and other stakeholders, and have the personality and drive to succeed in the ultra-competitive motorsport world.

-Two lucky drivers will walk away from the shootout with funding towards a full season in the Toyota 86 Championship or Castrol Toyota Racing Series (TRS).
-The Tony Quinn Foundation will contribute $30,000 to the winner of the Toyota 86 shootout and $70,000 to the winner of the TRS scholarship to go towards funding a season in the respective championships.
+One lucky driver will walk away from the shootout with funding towards a full season in the Toyota 86 Championship.
+The Tony Quinn Foundation will contribute $37,500 to the winner to go towards funding a season in the Toyota 86 Championships.

 “Toyota’s involvement in motorsport in New Zealand is focused on finding New Zealand’s next world champions,” says Andrew Davis, Marketing Manager for Toyota New Zealand.